UTD-FAST-Lab/NDSAStudy/README.md

   reasonably justified.
 -->

+The `code` directory includes two sub-directories, `Git_Extractor` and `NDDetector`.

-The `code` directory contains the scripts to extract the issues and commits from each tool's GitHub repository and the source code of the non-determinism detection toolchain (*NDDetector*) used in RQ2.
+The scripts under `Git_Extractor` folder are used in RQ1 to extract the issues and commits from each tool's GitHub repository.
+The source code under `NDDetector` folder is the non-determinism detection toolchain (*NDDetector*) used in RQ2.

 *NDDetector* is a flexible tool that can be used to detect non-deterministic behaviors in configurable static analysis on a variety of benchmarks.
 *NDDetector* can be extended to use alternative analyses, but currently, it can run call graph analyses using WALA, SOOT, DOOP, OPAL, TAJS, PyCG, and Code2Flow,